 The surname Awligman was first found in Kent where they were Lords of the manor of Allingham.

-Important Dates for the Awligman family
+Early History of the Awligman family

 This web page shows only a small excerpt of our Awligman research.
 Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Awligman History in all our PDF Extended History products and printed products wherever possible.